Foundational Economy Innovation Fund

 The Foundational Economy

-The foundational economy accounts for over 42 per cent of jobs in the city-region and it is made up of more than 60,000 businesses.
+In Greater Manchester, it accounts for over 42 per cent of jobs and is made up of more than 60,000 businesses.

 It has a big effect on the levels of innovation and business sustainability, employment practices, the quality of work available, and income levels across Greater Manchester.